 Jesus grew up a rural peasant, but on Good Friday found himself before Governor Pontious Pilate in his Praetorium.
 The chamber was lined in marble.
 Above Pilate’s seat was the imperial seal.
-Stately attire, statues, art, torches, guards, and spears.
+Surrounding him were regal attire, statues, art, torches, guards, and spears.
 Everything in the scene conveyed the full might and grandeur of the known world, and here came a Galilean who was born among the cattle.

 Pilate had little patience to hear a Jewish dispute against a rabbi from Nazareth, so he moved to the heart of the matter as it concerned him.
 “Are you a king?” he asked.
 Remember from earlier that this was a loaded question: Only Rome had the power to make kings, and decades before had made Herod “King of the Jews.”